vijayanajay/projects/tapp/code/2025/simpler_st/tasks.md

 ## Tasks and Progress (TODO)

-### 12.7 Drawdown Table or Timeline
-- Create a table and/or plot of all drawdown periods, showing depth and recovery time, not just max drawdown.
-- Acceptance: Drawdown table and timeline plot are present in the report.
-- Status: Pending

 ### 12.8 Trade Distribution and Holding Periods
 - Add histograms/tables for trade holding durations and PnL distribution across all trades.
 - Acceptance: Report includes at least one histogram for duration and one for PnL distribution.